OpenSourceDefinition/sos/README-en-GB.md

 - **Discourse:** [https://discuss.opensourcedefinition.org](https://discuss.opensourcedefinition.org)

 ## Contact
-If you are a member of the press, a youtuber, or representing other news outlets, you can contact us under this email:
+If you are a member of the press, a YouTuber, or representing other news outlets, you can contact us via this email:
 - [contact@opensourcedefinition.org](mailto:contact@opensourcedefinition.org)

 ## Licensing